Shutdown Timer Classic

 Shutdown Timer Classic is a small little Windows application that allows you to set a timer that will shutdown, restart, hibernate, sleep or lock your PC.

 The countdown window has 4 different background colors to visualize the time left and one animation to draw your attention when the time is about to run out, in case you forget about the shutdown timer.
 The window will also be positioned above all other applications, so you can't miss it.

 Tray Menu 🔧

-Shutdown Timer also includes a tray menu to control the application from you Taskbar tray.
-Just right click the icon to bring it up (you may need to click on the little arrow on the right of your Taskbar to find the Shutdown Timer icon).
+Shutdown Timer also includes a tray menu to control the application from your Taskbar tray.
+Just right-click the icon to bring it up (you may need to click on the little arrow on the right of your Taskbar to find the Shutdown Timer icon).
 You can stop, restart and view the timer from it and also switch the UI mode to hide or show the countdown window.

-The same menu can also be accessed by right clicking in the countdown window.
+It can alternatively also be accessed by right-clicking in the countdown window.

 Logging and Privacy

 The application is not connected to the internet and does not collect usage data.
-If there is an internal exception it will save a stack trace and simple event log to the users desktop (since v1.2.0) and notify the user but it will not automatically share any data with anyone.
+If there is an internal exception, it will save a stack trace and simple event log to the user's desktop and notify the user, but it will not automatically share any data with anyone.
 If you are using the Microsoft Store release, then the Store will also monitor basic usage and crashes and (depending on your Windows privacy settings) share this data with Microsoft and me.